 Can status reports save team meetings?

 The best way to plan a productive team meeting is to hold them after the status report deadline.
 That’s when the information from status report can jump in and save the day.
 And some time.
 Oh, and some money.
 Let’s go point-by-point:

-- If you are like any other busy team leader, you probably don't have enough time to prepare agenda for every weekly team meeting.
+- If you are like any other busy team leader, you probably don’t have enough time to prepare agenda for every weekly team meeting.
 Although this is a tremendous mistake, there are remedies.
 Status reports provide an automatic meeting agenda.
 How?
 Each week, after the reporting deadline, you get an automatically compiled pdf report right to your inbox.
-This valuable piece of document includes all the achievements, plans and problems of your team.
+This valuable document includes all the plans, progress, and problems of your team.
 With a glance you know which issues should be discussed and who to praise.

 - As status report reflects each team member’s contribution, you can decide to either take the decision-maker role by yourself or assign it to the person who is responsible for the task under observation.
 Which ever way you choose, communicate the decision at the beginning of the meeting.

-- By making status reports visible to the team prior the meeting, everyone are in the loop.
+- By making status reports visible to the team prior the meeting, everyone is in the loop.
 There are less surprises and the team can start the meeting from a mutual ground.
 The natural curiosity that is hidden inside each and every employee is exactly what makes them read through the report.
-There is nothing more satisfying than to see that you outperformed someone else or found a new clever way to approach a problem.
+There is nothing more satisfying than finding a new clever way to approach a problem and remove those blockers.

 - Having a clear overview of people’s activities and their outcomes during the week gives a valuable opportunity to focus on more strategic issues.
 Status reports indicate the challenges your team is facing and therefore help you focus the discussions on more pressing issues.